PASA's PRIMATE CARE TRAININGPlease Help to Give Animals the Best Possible Care

 Apes and monkeys need you.

-PASA gives better lives to animals like George and Poco who were rescued from horrific abuse.
+PASA gives better lives to animals who were rescued from horrific abuse.
 It’s only possible with your support.
 We can’t do it without you!

 The Primate Care Training Program makes it possible for caregivers to help traumatized animals get their second chance at happiness.